AI is moving into the core of how organisations operate, and that is changing the leadership task.

 Key takeaways:

-• The strongest AI programs start with a business problem, not a platform – Fear of missing out is still driving poor sequencing, with many organisations choosing tools first and searching for value later.
+• The strongest AI programs start with a business problem.
+Fear of missing out is still driving poor sequencing, with many organisations choosing tools first and searching for value later.

 Boards need clearer risk appetite as AI moves deeper into the business